-A U.S.-China 'Phase One' trade deal may not be inked this year
+A U.S.-China 'phase one' trade deal may not be inked this year

 Some China and trade experts briefed on the talks told Reuters they were still optimistic a deal might come together in the coming weeks, and Trump said on Wednesday his team continues to talk with China.

-A Saturday call between Mnuchin, Lighthizer and China's Vice Premier Liu He was described as "constructive" by Chinese state media Xinhua.
+A Saturday call between Mnuchin, Lighthizer and China's Liu was described as "constructive" by state news agency Xinhua.

 And the U.S. government has begun issuing licenses for some companies to supply goods to Huawei Technologies Co Ltd, the world's largest telecoms equipment maker whose blacklisting by the administration has been another point of contention.

-Nonetheless, Chinese media pundits now also say they are pessimistic about a deal.
+Nonetheless, Chinese pundits now also say they are pessimistic about a deal.

-"Few Chinese believe that China and the US can reach a deal soon," Hu Xijin, the editor of the state-backed Chinese tabloid Global Times, tweeted on Wednesday.
+"Few Chinese believe that China and the US can reach a deal soon," Hu Xijin, the editor of the state-backed Chinese tabloid Global Times, said on Twitter on Wednesday.

 The Global Times is not the official media outlet of the Chinese Communist Party - the People's Daily is - but Hu has described his role https://qz.com/745577/inside-the-global-times-chinas-hawkish-belligerent-state-tabloid as giving voice to what Beijing officials wish they could say in public.

-Hu concluded his tweet: "China wants a deal but is prepared for the worst-case scenario, a prolonged trade war."
+Hu concluded: "China wants a deal but is prepared for the worst-case scenario, a prolonged trade war."

 By Heather Timmons